T0nyAbb/LabManager/README.md

   </a>
 </h1>

-### Software per la gestione di prenotazioni agli strumenti di un laboratorio scientifico.
+# Eng
+### Software for managing reservations to scientific instruments in a lab
 #

 # Demo